SVL-simulator/runner/docs/README.md

 - Performing automated (e.g. acceptance) tests based on a set of repeatable scenarios
 - Performing automated regressions tests

-This preview release provides the ability to perform several example scenarios in the LGSVL Simulator using Apollo for Autonomous Driving.
+This first preview release of the Scenario Runner provides the ability to perform several example scenarios in the LGSVL Simulator using Apollo for Autonomous Driving.
 This document describes how to run these scenarios.

 For example, one provided example is an abstract "cut-in" scenario which can be performed on a test map (shown in the first two images below) or on other maps such as San Francisco (also shown in the image below).